chromatic/Cor-Proposal/semantics.md

 An object system should allow language users to extend the capabilities of the language in ways the language designers have not foreseen.
-This does not necessarily imply _adding_ new language features by creating classes and objects, but it does imply addressing unanticipate problems and activities.
+This does not necessarily imply _adding_ new language features by creating classes and objects, but it does imply addressing unanticipated problems and activities.

 For example, [XML::Rabbit](https://metacpan.org/pod/XML::Rabbit) uses Moose and its metaclass system to provide an object-based approach to working with XML